JasonY199/SNHU-Capstone/README.md

 Furthermore, this enhancement significantly boosted the application's scalability.
 With MongoDB, Global Traveler can easily expand to include new destinations, additional travel details, and even user-generated content in the future.
 This database-driven approach not only supports the current needs of the application but also provides a strong foundation for future growth.

 The classes that contributed to this enhancement were CS 300: Data Structures and Algorithms (where I learnt how to structure my data and use the most efficient database structure) and also CS 465: Full-Stack Development.
 Additionally, CS 340: Client/Server Development assisted me in learning about MongoDB and how to put it together with the front-end.

-## Additional Information

-Click [here](ProfessionalSummary.md) to view my professional Summary.

-Click [here](HowToRun.md) to view instructions on how to run this project locally.

-Click [here](https://global-traveler.vercel.app/) to view live site hosted on Vercel.

 ## Journals and Prompts